 Buried at sea is nice.
 I grew up in Venice Beach, and have always felt a kinship with the ocean.
 But… while being dumped in the middle of the ocean is very Zen, very ‘go with the flow,’ I don’t do swimming with fish.
 They make me squirm.
 And it would be, like, 10,000 times worse if they were nibbling on my appendages and whatnot.

 I guess cremation would solve everything.
 I could scatter with the wind: A literalization of my existential metaphor.
+Which is, of course, against our religion.
+Which makes sense since I never liked to follow rules anyway.

 And so it goes.
 Too many choices.
 Only one body.

 Look.
 It isn’t just trying to figure out the place.
-It’s the fact I’ve got issues around this: For the last two years, I am taking root on foreign soil, and wondering when that magical blend of dirt and sun and rain and snail pee will come together.
+It’s the fact I’ve got issues around this: For the last few years, I am taking root on foreign soil, and wondering when that magical blend of dirt and sun and rain and snail pee will come together.
 So far, so good… but I know that at some point, I may want to uproot and live somewhere else.
 And then come back.
 Or not.

 Oof, I wish it were simple: When my mom was told in no uncertain terms by her oncologist that she was a goner, she lit a cigarette (she had ovarian, not lung cancer, people, so stop with the judgment) fired up our decrepit Mac Performa, and sat down and began planning her own funeral.